Shruti Bhat PhD, MBA, Operations Excellence Expert

 Transportation industry for now.
 The transportation & logistics industry perhaps uses machine learning the most.
 Reinforcement machine learning trains models through trial and error and is often used to teach autonomous vehicles how to drive.
 It rewards the machine when it makes the right decisions.

-Advantages and disadvantages of machine learning
+Advantages and disadvantages of machine learning:

 Some of the advantages of machine learning include the ability to customize education, which allows students to work on materials that are most suitable for their learning style.
 This can save teachers time because they do not have to plan a lesson for every student.
 Another benefit is an automatic grading system, which saves teachers time and gives a realistic assessment of student performance.